wrajvi/Algorithm-FashionRecommendationEngine/README.md

 # Algorithm-FashionRecommendationEngine
 ## Why I have Choosen this?
 Whenever I visit any E-commerce site or you can say youtube, I was always wonder how they are recommending the items/videos of my Interest.In this project I have learnt about that Algorithm.
+## Tech-Used
+>python

+Python is a general-purpose interpreted, interactive, object-oriented, and high-level programming language.
+It was created by Guido van Rossum during 1985- 1990.
+Like Perl, Python source code is also available under the GNU General Public License (GPL).
+This tutorial gives enough understanding on Python programming language.
+>TensorFlow

+TensorFlow is an end-to-end open source platform for machine learning.
+It has a comprehensive, flexible ecosystem of tools, libraries and community resources that lets researchers push the state-of-the-art in ML and developers easily build and deploy ML powered applications.
+>Streamlit

+Streamlit is an open-source python framework for building web apps for Machine Learning and Data Science.
+We can instantly develop web apps and deploy them easily using Streamlit.
+Streamlit allows you to write an app the same way you write a python code.
+Streamlit makes it seamless to work on the interactive loop of coding and viewing results in the web app.